All Products

-When a large amount of data is stored, you must separate production data from historical data or regularly delete data from tables.
-When data changes in a table, Data Management (DMS) provides the feature to change data without the need to lock tables.
+When a large amount of data is stored, you must separate production data from archived data or regularly delete data from tables.
+When you change data in a table, Data Management (DMS) provides the feature to change data without the need to lock tables.
 You can change data in batches based on the primary key or a unique key that does not accept null values in a table.
 This feature ensures high execution efficiency and minimizes the impact on database performance and storage.

 Usage notes